HR Hub

 Where tips are paid on more than an occasional and exceptional basis, employers are required to have a written policy in place covering matters such as how they allocate tips, etc. Affected employers are also required to keep records of their tipping practices for at least three years beginning with the date on which the tips were paid.

-From October 2026, the Employment Rights Act 2025 will require employers to review their tipping policy at least once every three years and to consult with workers when developing or reviewing the policy.
-A consultation (closing on 1 April 2026) is gathering views on the implementation of this new requirement and on updating the statutory Code of Practice on fair and transparent distribution of tips.
+From October 2026, the Employment Rights Act 2025 requires employers to review their tipping policy at least once every three years and to consult with workers when developing or reviewing the policy.